microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

 This code creates multiple ColumnDefinition objects and RowDefinitions objects and adds them to the Grid's ColumnDefinitions and RowDefinitions collections, respectively.
 ColumnDefinitions and RowDefinitions are read-only properties of Grid, and the syntax shown above is currently the only way to update these properties.
 Due to their read-only nature, existing typeconverters cannot be used with these properties.

-The existing syntax supports specialized functionality such as:
+The existing syntax supports functionality such as:
 - Declaring max/min height or width
 ```xml
 <Grid MaxHeight="600" MaxWidth="600">